Last Updated on April 13, 2023 by lindseymahoney

-Today I am sharing the full transformation after renovation our second flip house in Denver!
+Today I am sharing all of the before and after makeovers from our second home in Denver, CO!
 We made some major improvements to this house that paid off big when we sold it after 2 years.

 When we found this house, we weren’t really even looking.
 Thomas was less than a year old and the walls at our first home were closing in on us – we really needed more space.